 LuxuryVIPSuites.com has developed countless relationships with suite owners at this venue and others in the Denver area, ensuring that our clients are always able to host events in the region.
-Suite owners know that, with 81 home games on the regular season schedule, some events are bound to have empty suites.
+Suite owners know that with 81 home games on the regular season schedule, some events are bound to have empty suites.
 That is where we come in to make sure that those who do not own suites always have the chance to host at Coors Field.

 Call us today at 610-828-7407 to begin your relationship with LuxuryVIPSuites.com.
-Our friendly and knowledgeable staff will be happy to assist with everything from selecting a game to the logistics of tickets, parking passes, and your catering order.
-You can also email us direct at email@example.com to learn more about the services we provide both to suite owners and those looking to acquire a suite at Coors Field for a Colorado Rockies home game.
+Our friendly and knowledgeable staff will be happy to assist with everything from selecting a game to the logistics of tickets, parking passes, and the catering order.
+You can also email us direct at firstname.lastname@example.org to learn more about the services we provide both to suite owners and those looking to acquire a suite at Coors Field for a Colorado Rockies home game.

 Entertain at the next Colorado Rockies game in a luxury suite at Coors Field!